The-CORE/blog/raw/infinity_trees/body.md

 The arrangement that I believe allows the reals to be counted is the tree graph depicted above.
 Each node is a number (written in binary), and each number is connected to two other numbers below it, and, one above it.
-The two numbers below it are both itself, and a number a specific power of two (depending on how far down the tree it is) greater than itself.
+The two numbers below it are both itself and a number a specific power of two (depending on how far down the tree it is) greater than itself.

 <br>